freakimkaefig/musicjson-toolbox/API.md

 | object | <code>object</code> | A musicjson object to search in |
 | search | <code>Array</code> | An array of intervals (e.g. [0, 5, -5, 5]) |

-<a name="module_MusicJsonToolbox.distanceIntervalsDurationsNgrams"></a>
+<a name="module_MusicJsonToolbox.distancePitchDurationNgrams"></a>

-### MusicJsonToolbox.distanceIntervalsDurationsNgrams(object, search) ⇒ <code>object</code>
+### MusicJsonToolbox.distancePitchDurationNgrams(object, search) ⇒ <code>object</code>
 Returns the minimum distance between the searched notes and the corresponding ngrams.
-Notes are represented as intervals and duration values.
+Notes are represented as pitch and duration values.

 **Kind**: static method of <code>[MusicJsonToolbox](#module_MusicJsonToolbox)</code>
 **Returns**: <code>object</code> - The first finding with minimum cost